 Form HUD-7015.15, Request for Release of Funds, to their local PIH field staff.
 After the PIH Field Director approves the RROF, the Director sends a completed HUD Form 7015.16 to the PHA, approving the release of funds.
 The PHA must submit the completed Form 7015.16 to HUD; or

-If form HUD-7015.15 is not required because the project converts to Exempt under 24 CFR 58.34, the PHA must submit the RE’s finding of exempt activity with their RAD application.
+If form HUD-7015.15 is not required because the project converts to Exempt under 24 CFR § 58.34, the PHA must submit the RE’s finding of exempt activity with their RAD application.
 A finding of exempt activity is a statement of the result of the RE’s environmental review, and is required even when form HUD-7015.15 is not required.
-A letter from the RE indicating that the project converts to Exempt under 24 CFR 58.34 is sufficient.
+A letter from the RE indicating that the project converts to Exempt under 24 CFR § 58.34 is sufficient.

 The Owner submission must include either Form 7015.16 or a letter with the Responsible Entity’s (RE’s) finding of exempt activity in order to consider the environmental review to be complete.